-To promote Mental Health Awareness Week 2013, the British Acupuncture Council partnered with Anxiety UK, the country’s leading anxiety disorders charity, to launch a joint research project and increase awareness of how traditional acupuncture can help people with anxiety disorders.
+The British Acupuncture Council has partnered with Anxiety UK, the country’s leading anxiety disorders charity, to launch a joint research project and increase awareness of how traditional acupuncture can help people with anxiety disorders.
 Preliminary results on 30 patients indicate that its effectiveness is at least as good as that seen with psychological therapies such as CBT.
 A similar effect is emerging from the evaluation of a second project.

-Taking stress firstly though, I find it actually plays a role in quite a few of the conditions I see: it may have been a causal component in the development of a problem eg. chronic headaches which started during a particularly stressful year, or it may noticeably aggravate pre-existing conditions as diverse as back pain, IBS (irritable bowel syndrome), psoriasis or depression.
+Taking stress firstly, I find it plays a role in quite a few conditions I see.
+It may have been a causal component in the development of a problem eg. chronic headaches which started during a particularly stressful year, or it may noticeably aggravate pre-existing conditions as diverse as back pain, IBS (irritable bowel syndrome), psoriasis or depression.
 It helps if when you come, you are able to share as much as you can about the causes of your stress, whether it be work, caring for relatives, family tensions, lack of free time, or any other experience you are going through.
 I will be interested to learn how it is affecting you in all its manifestations eg. irritability, constantly upset by small things, poor sleep, digestive disturbances, headaches, raised blood pressure.

-Anxiety is frequently a fairly long-term pattern in people I see, and it ranges from mild to severe.
+Anxiety is often a fairly long-term pattern, and can range from mild to severe.
 It might have gone away for several years, only to re-appear at a point in life when you are vulnerable, such as in the year or so following pregnancy and childbirth.
 On the whole though, I expect to have to treat for two to three months, on a weekly basis.
 An exception would be the fear of flying example above, where if you have got as far as already booking a trip, then a few treatments beforehand might suffice to give you a holiday, as opposed to an ordeal.

 When you are stressed, it may also be helpful to stop and take stock.
 There are six simple steps we can take, which have been found to make us happier, and some of these are helpful for anxiety too:

 2) Be Active Physical activity has a positive impact on stress, depression and anxiety.
 Take up some exercise: walk to the station, take a lunchtime stroll, join a dance class etc.

-4) Continue Learning Learn to speak a foreign language, play a musical instrument, or master a new hobby.
+3) Continue Learning Learn to speak a foreign language, play a musical instrument, or master a new hobby

 5) Give Look out for opportunities to give something to your fellow humans: you could express appreciation, do someone a favour, or even just give a smile.